omkar-peartree/vmpack/README.md

 - Tested with Ubuntu and Arch based distros
 - Docker installed and user added to docker group via `sudo gpasswd -a $USER docker`.
 Used for building images
 - Dependencies for Ubuntu-based distros `sudo apt install git libguestfs-tools socat virt-manager`
-- Dependencies for Arch-based distros `sudo pacman -S git guestfs-tools socat virt-manager qemu-full`
+- Dependencies for Arch-based distros `sudo pacman -S docker-buildx git guestfs-tools qemu-full socat virt-manager`
 - Reboot your system or reload your session

 ## Get started